Grow Lights for Orchids: A Complete Guide to Artificial Light

 • To transplant, carefully remove the orchid from the old pot, some roots may be very large and stuck so it may be necessary to cut the pot open.

-Fertilising orchidsIt's important to use a special fertiliser for orchids, which is typically a balanced, water-soluble fertiliser.
-Orchids should be fertilised every second to third watering during the growing season, but when they are dormant in winter it should be less.
+It is important to use a Special fertiliser for orchidswhich is typically a balanced, water-soluble fertiliser.
+Orchids should be fertilised every two to three waterings during the growing season, but when they are dormant in winter it should be less.
 To avoid damage to the roots, the plant should be watered with clean water before and after fertilisation.
-Over-fertilisation can lead to a build-up of salts and damage to the roots, so it is important to monitor the plant.
-Remember to read the instructions carefully so that the orchid gets the right amount of fertiliser.
+Over-fertilisation can lead to a build-up of salts and damage to the roots, so it's important to monitor the plant.
+Remember to read the instructions carefully so that the orchid receives the right amount of fertiliser.

 Orchid Focus grow 300ml